openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/custom_python.rst

 Custom Python-evaluated Input Problem (Write-Your-Own-Grader)
 #############################################################

-.. note:: EdX offers provisional support for this problem type.

 This section provides information about writing your own grader directly in a problem component.